 The sophomore class (1 Samuel to the exile) meets weekly on Thursday evenings from 7:00 p.m.to 8:30 p.m. beginning August 19, 2021.

 The junior class (exile to Gospel of Mark) meets weekly on Monday evenings from 7:00 p.m.to 8:30 p.m. beginning August 16, 2021.

-Registration is required in order to get regular emails pertaining to the class.
+Registration is required to receive the ZOOM link and regular emails pertaining to the class.

 Please contact Charmaine Carter at 727-347-9702 or firstname.lastname@example.org for more information.

 - Video: Why Do Catholics Have A Different Bible Than Protestants?